-This project was headed up by a UK Government department with support from the Bill and Melinda Gates Foundation to greatly broaden the scope of diagnostics for oral and systemic diseases in developing countries.
-A key part of the challenge for Maddison was to develop oral swab solution that provided simple fluid extraction from the swab without the use of a centrifuge.
+This project was led by a UK Government body with support from the Bill and Melinda Gates Foundation to monitor the uptake of inoculations in developing countries.
+A key part of the challenge for Maddison was to develop an oral swab solution that provided simple fluid extraction from the swab without the use of a centrifuge.
 It also needed to be very simple to use and extremely low cost.

-Maddison explored a number of design concepts before settling on a solution using a conical swab compression geometry combined with a dropper.
-The design was then optimised through a series of prototypes and testing to ensure enough fluid was collected and the squezing and dispensing action worked well.
+Maddison explored several design concepts before arriving at a solution using a conical tube combined with a dropper.
+The design was then optimised through a series of prototype testing to optimise a sample harvesting and dispensing mechanism.

-The user takes the swab of the gums and then screws the swab into the receptacle which automatically squeezes it to leave the fluid sitting on top of the pad.
-The user then inverts the device and the fluid runs down the internal stem to be dispensed by the built in dropper by squezing the flexible sides.
-Maddison worked closely with manufacturers to select the best materials and dimensions to ensure a highly repeatable solution.
-We also devoped the Instructions for Use and the packaging.
-The unique design has been patented and it’s use is expanding in developing regions.
+The user takes a swab of the gums and then screws the swab into the tube, an action which compresses the swab, forcing the sample to the top surface.
+The user then inverts the device and the fluid runs down the stick to the dropper where it is dispensed by squeezing the tube.
+Maddison worked closely with manufacturers to select the best materials and optimise tolerances to ensure a highly repeatable solution.
+We also developed the Instructions for Use and packaging.
+The unique design has been patented and used in field trials.